Tindalo Oil Field, Philippines

-The Tindalo oil field is situated in the Northwest Palawan Basin, offshore Philippines, and comes within service contract 54 Block A. The block covers an area of 862km² and is operated by Nido Petroleum Philippines with a 42.4% stake.
-The other joint venture partners are Yilgarn Petroleum Philippines (30.1%) and Trafigura Ventures III BV (15%) and TG World Energy Corp (12.5%).
+The Tindalo oil field is situated in the Northwest Palawan Basin, offshore Philippines within service contract 54 Block A. The block covers an area of 862km².
+It is owned by Nido Petroleum Philippines (42.4%), Yilgarn Petroleum Philippines (30.1%), Trafigura Ventures III BV (15%) and TG World Energy Corp (12.5%).

 The Tindalo field was discovered in October 2008.
 The discovery was made by exploration well Tindalo-1, drilled at water depth of 100m.
 The drilling intersected an oil column of 124m-144m.
 The oil was found at Miocene carbonate reservoir.
 The well was plugged and suspended for production in future.